 Day 4: Rifugio Lagazuoi to Rifugio Averau

-9.3 km / 5.8 miles
+- Distance: 9.3 km / 5.8 mi

-370 m / 1214 feet
+- Elevation gain: 370 m / 1214 ft

-700 m / 2297 feet
+- Elevation loss: 700 m / 2297 ft

-Option 1: 401, 402, 441
+Path Numbers Option 1: 401, 402, 441

 This is the option I went for and I recommend it to anyone who plans on doing the extensions in the afternoon.
-If you are feeling lazy today you can also catch the gondola down to Passo Falzarego then continue hiking on path 441.
+If you are feeling lazy today you can also catch the gondola down to Passo Falzarego and then continue hiking on path 441.

-Option 2: 401, 402, 412, 440
+Path Numbers Option 2: 401, 402, 412, 440

 The original Alta Via route.
 This starts the same way as option 1 but passes Forcella Travenanzes and continues on path 402 to Forcella Bois.
 It then goes down and turns onto path 412 leading to the restaurant ‘Da Strobel.
-Afterwards it crosses the road and follows path no. 440 passing lake Limides, rifugio Scoiatolli and finally ending at rifugio Averau
+Afterward, it crosses the road and follows path no. 440 passing lake Limides, rifugio Scoiatolli and finally ending at rifugio Averau

-Option 3: Lagazuoi tunnels, 402, 441
+Path Numbers Option 3: Lagazuoi tunnels, 402, 441

 If you would like to learn a little bit about the bloody history of Passo Falzarego this is a great route to take.
 The entry to the Lagazuoi tunnels is only a couple of hundred meters away from the Lagazuoi hut.
 The tunnels are dark and narrow so you will need a head torch and ideally a helmet to avoid bumping your head on the low ceilings.

-I really recommend staying at rifugio Averau.
+I really recommend staying at Rifugio Averau.
 Albeit slightly more expensive than other nearby options (rifugios Scoiatolli and Nuvolau) it offers exquisite food and the most comfortable mattresses on the whole traverse.
 Something one learns to appreciate after hiking all day long.

-Extensions Day 4: Via Ferrata Averau or Cinque Torri
+Possible extensions Day 4: Via Ferrata Averau or Cinque Torri

-If it weren’t for the bad weather that rolled in in the afternoon of our 4th day on Alta Via 1 I would had loved to take my dad there to show him the amazing views from the top.
+If it weren’t for the bad weather on the afternoon of our 4th day on Alta Via 1, I would have loved to take my dad there to show him the amazing views from the top.
 Visit my post to see for yourself!

-If you choose the second variant for the day when hiking from rifugio Lagazuoi to rifugio Averau you will walk by Cinque Torri.
-It translates to five towers and it’s an in interesting rock formation not far from the hut.
+If you choose the second variant for the day when hiking from Rifugio Lagazuoi to Rifugio Averau you will walk by Cinque Torri.
+It translates to five towers and it’s an interesting rock formation not far from the hut.

 Day 5: Rifugio Averau to Rifugio Citta Di Fiume

-14.5 km / 9 miles
+- Distance: 14.5 km / 9 mi

-4h 15 min
+- Time: 4h 15 min

-550 m / 1804 feet
+- Elevation gain: 550 m / 1804 ft

-Elevation loss: 1030 m / 3380 feet
+- Elevation loss: 1030 m / 3380 ft

-PATH NUMBERS: 452, 436, 458, 467
+- Path numbers: 452, 436, 458, 467

 Today you will cross another one of the very photogenic mountain passes of the Dolomites – Passo Giau.
-Throughout the whole day you will be getting nearer the unmistakable Mount Pelmo – one of the highest Dolomiti peaks.
+Throughout the whole day, you will be getting nearer to the unmistakable Mount Pelmo – one of the highest Dolomiti peaks.

 I didn’t mind though as for the rest of the trip we had perfect blue skies every day!
 The first 4 photos you see above were taken the previous year when I was exploring the area.

-Rifugio Citta di Fiume is quite small and it may not provide the same fancy services as the other huts on the first 4 days of Alta Via 1, but it makes up for it with great atmosphere and delicious homemade food.
+Rifugio Citta di Fiume is quite small and it may not provide the same fancy services as the other huts on the first 4 days of Alta Via 1, but it makes up for it with a great atmosphere and delicious homemade food.